Explore this Section

 Hulme wrote some of the first 'modernist' poems in English and played an important role in the literary and cultural history of his time as critic and philosopher.
 He was one of the first critics to write about modern painting and sculpture.
 When war broke out Hulme enlisted and was serving in the Royal Marines Artillery when he was killed in battle on 28th September 1917.

 A small but frequently consulted collection, the material includes Hulme's notes on language and style, manuscript and printed poems, some notes on contributions made by Hulme to The New Age and a number of letters written to Michael Roberts whose biography of Hulme appeared in 1938.
 Among these are several letters from Ezra Pound and Faber and Faber, written by T. S. Eliot.

-To supplement this collection, Hulme biographer Robert Ferguson recently donated his collection of papers relating to T E Hulme.
+To supplement this collection, Hulme biographer Robert Ferguson has donated his collection of papers relating to T E Hulme.
 The gift includes fourteen files of correspondence, articles, transcripts, research notes and photographs.